 Several Black members of Congress have been critical of the President over various issues over his first term.
 But when it came to the specific question of the President’s Morehouse commencement address, five members Congress commented positively.
 There are currently 45 Black members of the 113th Congress.

-Lauren Victoria Burke is a writer, comms strategist and political analyst.
-She created Crewof42 in 2009.
-The blog focuses on African American members of Congress and Black political power regardless of party.
-Ms. Burke also writes for NBC BLK, The Root, NNPA and is the Managing Editor of Politic365.
-As part of a diverse career in politics and media, she has also served as a congressional staffer for the U.S. Senate Democratic Policy Committee, Communications Director for U.S. Rep. Andre Carson (D-IN) and Director of Communications for Justin Fairfax of Lt.
-Governor of Virginia.
-She appears each Monday on weekly on NewsOneNow with Roland Martin on TVOne.
+Lauren Victoria Burke is an independent journalist, comms strategist and political analyst.
+She created Crewof42, which focuses on African American members of Congress, in 2009.
+Ms. Burke has written for NBC BLK, The Root, NNPA, The Hill and Politic365.
+As part of a career in politics and media, she has served as a congressional staffer for the U.S. Senate Democratic Policy Committee, as Communications Director for U.S. Rep. Andre Carson (D-IN) and as Director of Communications for Justin Fairfax during his historic 2017 statewide campaign.
+Ms. Burke was also a weekly guest on NewsOneNow with Roland Martin on TVOne from 2014 to 2017 and has appeared on MSNBC.
 Ms. Burke holds a B.A. in History from The American University.
 Email: LBurke007@gmail.com.
 Twitter: @LVBurke.